 Our trial case – student hotel

 The Student Hotel is a new concept in hybrid hospitality.
 They have locations in 14 cities in Europe, providing accommodation, food, entertainment & co-working space.
-We have currently been trialing the integration of conversational interfaces into their service model, automating tasks and providing customers with a futuristic & efficient high quality service.
+We have currently been trialling the integration of conversational interfaces into their service model, automating tasks and providing customers with a futuristic & efficient high-quality service.

-Check out this short video to see how conversational interfaces are integrated in hospitality:
+Check out this short video to see how conversational interfaces are integrated within hospitality: